dotnet/designs/compat-pack/compat-pack.md

 the code was mostly low-level and general purpose, everything just compiled as- is.
 He then continues by creating an ASP.NET Core web application for his web API backend.
-After performing the ASP.NET Core specific changes (which was mostly changing namespace names) he's then faces some APIs that don't exist in .NET Core.
-He runs API Port on this existing application and it points him to the *Windows Compatibility Pack* to gain access to the missing APIs.
+After performing the ASP.NET Core specific changes (which was mostly changing namespace names) he then faces some APIs that don't exist in .NET Core.
+He runs API Port on this existing application and it points him to the *.NET Framework Compatibility Pack* to gain access to the missing APIs.
 His project is now compiling and he starts validating the new setup.

 Aspects: